jtaylorchang/kappa-backend/README.md

 # serverless

+## Setup

+- Run `yarn install`
+- Create `secrets.json` file referenced below

+## Deploying

+- Setup a deploy script `deploy.sh` that exports the appropriate tokens: `SERVERLESS_ACCESS_KEY`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`
+- Run `yarn deploy`
+- Follow serverless directions for deploying

 ## Running Offline

 Need to create a `serverless-config/secrets.json` file of the following signature.
-The values do not have to be real for development purposes.
+The values do not have to be real for development purposes except for ones pertaining to the database connections.

 ```javascript
 {